Troy Brouwer: St. Louis Blues

 On July 2, 2015, the Capitals traded Brouwer to the St. Louis Blues along with Pheonix Copley and a 2016 3rd-round draft pick in exchange for T. J. Oshie.
 He elevated his play for the Blues in 20 playoff games as the Blues reached the Western Conference Finals.
-Brouwer scored eight goals during the postseason, including the game-winning goal in Game 7 of Round One against his former team, the Blackhawks.
+Brouwer scored eight goals during the postseason, including the game-winning goal in Game 7 of Round One against his former team, the defending Stanley Cup champion Chicago Blackhawks on goaltender and former Blackhawk teammate Corey Crawford.

 Calgary Flames

-At the conclusion of his contract with the Blues, Brouwer left to sign as a free agent to a four-year, $18 million contract with the Calgary Flames on July 1, 2016.
+At the conclusion of his contract with the Blues, Brouwer signed as a free agent to a four-year, $18 million contract with the Calgary Flames on July 1, 2016.
 Prior to the beginning of the season, Brouwer was named one of the team's alternate captains.
 In his first season with the club, Brouwer’s performance declined heavily, and he only managed to record 25 points in 74 games.

-During the 2017-18 season, Brouwer’s performance hit an even bigger decline, and recorded a career low 6 goals and 22 points in 76 games.
+During the 2017-18 season, Brouwer’s performance hit an even bigger decline, recording a career low 6 goals and 22 points in 76 games.
 Brouwer did not record a single goal until December 4, 2017 against the Philadelphia Flyers.
 For only the second time in his NHL career, Brouwer did not qualify for the playoffs.
 On August 3, 2018, the Flames bought out the final two years of Brouwer's contract, making him an unrestricted free agent.

 Florida Panthers

 On August 27, 2018, the Florida Panthers signed Brouwer to a one-year, $800,000 contract.
 In a checking-line role with the Panthers, Brouwer recorded 21 points in 75 games.

 On September 4, 2019, as an unsigned free agent over the summer, Brouwer agreed to attend the Panthers' training camp on a professional tryout.
-After completing his second training camp with the Panthers he was released from his professional tryout during the pre-season on September 25, 2019.
+After completing his second training camp with the Panthers he was released from his professional tryout during the pre-season on September 25.

 Return to St. Louis

-On November 11, 2019, Brouwer (alongside former Panthers' teammate Jamie McGinn) was signed to a professional tryout by the Blues.
-On November 20, the Blues signed Brouwer to a one-year, two-way contract for the remainder of the season.
+On November 11, 2019, Brouwer (alongside former Panthers teammate Jamie McGinn) was signed to a professional tryout by the Blues.
+On November 20, the Blues signed Brouwer to a one-year, two-way contract for the remainder of the 2019-20 season.